-Community members, students, faculty, professional staff, and their guests should accurately and promptly report any crime, unusual or suspicious activity or incidents, emergency, or potential safety hazard that occurs on or around college property to the Department of Public Safety, 24 hours a day at 717-358-3939.
+Crimes and emergencies can be reported by dialing 9-1-1 or by calling the Department of Public Safety at (717) 358-3939.
+Community members, students, faculty, professional staff, and their guests should accurately and promptly report any crime, unusual or suspicious activity or incidents, emergency, or potential safety hazard that occurs on or around college property to the Department of Public Safety, 24 hours a day, at 717-358-3939.
+Any Public Safety Officer can take a report.
 This includes crimes when the victim of a crime elects to, or is unable to, make such a report.
 Reports may be made by telephone, in person, or in writing.

-Persons may report crimes or hazards anonymously by calling 717-358-4302, by the LiveSafe app, or on the Public Safety website at fandm.edu/public-safety.
-Incidents occurring outside of Public Safety's jurisdiction (properties not owned or controlled by the College) should be reported to the local police by dialing 9-1-1.
+Persons may report crimes or hazards anonymously by calling (717) 358-4302, by the LiveSafe app, or on the Public Safety website at fandm.edu/public-safety Incidents occurring outside of Public Safety's jurisdiction (properties not owned or controlled by the College) should be reported to the local police by dialing 9-1-1.

-During an On-Campus emergency, persons have the option of calling 9-1-1 or Public Safety at 717-358-3939 first.
+During an On-Campus emergency, persons have the option of calling 9-1-1 or Public Safety at (717) 358-3939 first.
 Public Safety has direct contact with both 9-1-1 and the Lancaster Bureau of Police through phone and radio, and may get through to 9-1-1 and receive a quicker response than would a non-police caller.
-If an alleged crime is reported to a College official, other than a member of the

-Department of Public Safety, the alleged incident must then be reported to the Department of Public Safety immediately.
+If an alleged crime is reported to a College official, other than a member of the Department of Public Safety, the alleged incident must then be reported to the Department of Public Safety immediately.